Little Aston: Parish

 Little Aston is a part of the civil parish of Shenstone.
 It became a separate ecclesiastical parish in 1874 when St Peter's Church was built at the expense of, and on land donated by, Edward Swynfen Parker Jervis (1815-1896), son of Edward Jervis Jervis, 2nd Viscount St Vincent.
 The new church was designed by architect George Edmund Street.

 Recreation and education

 Little Aston has two golf clubs: the championship Little Aston Golf Club and the new Aston Wood Golf Club.
-A private BUPA hospital is located on the former Little Aston Hall's estate and Little Aston also features a residential estate, Little Aston Park.
+A private Spire hospital is located on the former Little Aston Hall's estate and Little Aston also features a residential estate, Little Aston Park.
 Little Aston also has its own primary school, Little Aston Primary School, and next door is the Little Aston Recreation Ground.
 Located at the village hall is the tennis club and bowling green.

 Commerce and transport

 Within the boundaries of Little Aston, there is only one independent newsagent, one gourmet butcher and one drink store, all located on Little Aston Lane.
 However, a wider ranges of local mini-supermarkets, hairdressers, fish and chips shops, restaurants and pubs are available in neighbouring Burnett Road Streetly and The Crown Four Oaks all half a mile (800 m) away, plus a wide range of trendy restaurants and major supermarkets in Mere Green a mile (1.6 km) away.
 A comprehensive high street is in Sutton Coldfield town centre.

 Nearby junctions with the A38, M5, M6, M6 Toll and M42 give easy access to the north-east, north-west, south-west and south-east towards London.
 High speed trains towards Manchester and London are available from Lichfield and Birmingham, with connections available from Blake Street.
 National Express West Midlands service 6 also runs through Little Aston every 30 minutes between Walsall and Sutton Coldfield via Aldridge and Mere Green.